The New York Times called ‘Anonymous’ op-ed author Miles Taylor a Trump ‘senior official.’ Was that accurate?

 The phrase “senior administration official” is not a formal job category; it’s often used as shorthand by White House officials and journalists to describe a range of people who have delivered information for publication “on background,” meaning without being identified.

+Taylor was an adviser in the Department of Homeland Security at the time his op-ed was published in the Times.
+He was later promoted to chief of staff to Nielsen and remained in that job from February to November of last year.
+He worked on a number of important administration initiatives, including construction of the border wall, the family separation immigration policy, and a program requiring migrants to stay in Mexico.
+At times, he spoke to reporters in background briefings, during which reporters were permitted to describe him only as a “senior administration official” — the standard description for such briefings.

 But in Taylor’s case, the phrase was crucial to lending his column and book gravitas.
-Some guessed that “Anonymous” might be a Cabinet official, a prominent top advisor like Kellyanne Conway or even Vice President Pence.
-The guessing game that surrounded “Anonymous” fueled interest in his column and book, much as anonymity drove interest in the 1996 novel “Primary Colors,” a roman a clef about Bill Clinton that was later revealed to have been written not by a White House insider but by Time magazine columnist Joe Klein.
+Some guessed that “Anonymous” might be a Cabinet official, a prominent top adviser like Kellyanne Conway or even Vice President Pence.
+The guessing game that surrounded “Anonymous” fueled interest in his column and book, much as anonymity drove interest in the 1996 novel “Primary Colors,” a roman à clef about President Bill Clinton that was later revealed to have been written not by a White House insider but by Time magazine columnist Joe Klein.

-Taylor’s unmasking seems to raise a question: Does a chief of staff to a cabinet member qualify as “senior”?
+Did Taylor — who was a deputy chief of staff at DHS when the Times published his column — qualify as a “senior” official?
+He wasn’t promoted to chief of staff until six months after publication.

 “I would not describe him as a senior administration official,” said Joe Lockhart, who served as press secretary in the Clinton administration.